-This Caribbean native celebrates the warm summer season, hitting its stride in flowering during the toughest part of summer when many of our color plants are languishing during the dog-days of summer.
-Even with this summer's 100+ degree temperatures, Pride of Barbados is performing very well when provided with supplemental irrigation.
+This Caribbean native

+celebrates the warm summer season, hitting its stride in flowering during the toughest part of summer when many of our color plants are languishing during the dogdays of summer.
+Even with this summer's 100+ degree temperatures, Pride of Barbados will perform very well when provided with supplemental irrigation.

 Botanists refer to this plant as a small flowering tree or treelet since it can grow to 15+ feet in height.
 The flowers are slightly fragrant and range in color from all yellow or red, a combination of both colors, or in shades of pink.
-Individual flowers are 2 or more inches wide with 5 wrinkled, cupflower shaped petals.
-Each (technically called a floret) has 10 long, protruding stamens.
+Individual flowers are two or more inches wide with five wrinkled, cup -shaped petals.
+Each flower (technically called a floret) has 10 long, protruding stamens.
 Pride of Barbados plants comes with or without spines.

 Pride of Barbados is a legume.
 After flowers have faded, lima bean-shaped pods are produced.
 Pods start out green, then a flushing red, and eventually turning shiny brown.
-Mature pods are 3 to 6 inches long.
+Mature pods are 3-to -6 inches long.

-Pride of Barbados is easy to start from seeds.
+This plant is easy to start from seeds.
 Germination will be speeded up if the seeds are nicked with a file before planting.
 Under good growing conditions, Pride of Barbados will self-sow and may even become weedy.

-Pride of Barbados is very easy to grow in either alkaline to acid soils provided they are well-drained.
+They are very easy to grow in either alkaline or acid soils provided they are well-drained.
 To encourage maximum flower production, prune flowers after they are spent and before seed pods reach 1-to-2 inches in length.
 Pride of Barbados will grow well under full sun to partial shade condition.
-However, Pride of Barbados flowers bloom best in full sun.
+However the flowers bloom best in full sun.
 It is also drought tolerant once established.

-Area nurseries still have a supply on hand and it would be wellworth planting Pride of Barbados now.
+Area nurseries still have a supply on hand.
 You will be rewarded with your own display of tropical flowers lasting into the early fall season.